bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bolza.md

 7. Bolza used the calculus of variations to investigate problems in the philosophy of science, and was the first to publish results concerning multiple integrals in Euclidean geometry.
 8. He gave a definition of scalar product which is still used today in linear algebra.

-Born 12 May1857, Bergzabern, Rhenish Palatinate (now Germany).
+Born 12 May 1857, Bergzabern, Rhenish Palatinate (now Germany).
 Died 5 July 1942, Freiburg im Breisgau, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Bolza/)